 - 8 large collard green leaves

-- 2 carrots julienned
+- 2 carrots shredded or grated

-- 1 red bell pepper julienned
+- 1 red bell pepper thinly sliced

 - 1 avocado thinly sliced

-Place the sunflower seed mixture and mayo in a large bowl and mix to combine.
+- Place the sunflower seed mixture and mayo in a large bowl and mix to combine.

-Take a large collard leaf and cut off the stem.
+- Take a large collard leaf and cut off the stem.
 Using a sharp knife, carefully shave off the thick part of the stem from the back of the leaf, making it easier to roll up.
 You can also use the knife to score what’s left of the stem, making it more pliable.